JeffreySarnoff/AlignedAllocs.jl/docs/src/guide.md

 end
 ```
 ## Resizing and Mutation
 Aligned vectors behave like standard arrays.
 Resizing may reallocate and thus change the alignment.
 Query `alignment(xs)` again when the exact boundary matters after operations such as `resize!`, `append!`, or `push!`.

 ## Troubleshooting
 - `ArgumentError: Alignment ... must be 2^p where p >= 4` → use a power of two ≥ 16 (e.g. `32`, `64`, `128`).
 - `OutOfMemoryError` → confirm the element count and consider chunked processing.
 - Zeroed buffer still shows stale data → ensure the consumer reads from the returned vector, not a previously cached pointer.

-Continue to the [API Reference](reference.md) for function signatures and implementation notes.
+Continue to the [API Reference](reference.md) for function signatures and details.